Open In App

 Tuesday is a Weekday

-Nested Switch Case statements
+Java Nested Switch Statements

 We can use a switch as part of the statement sequence of an outer switch.
 This is called a nested switch.
-Since a switch statement defines its own block, no conflicts arise between the case constants in the inner switch and those in the outer switch.
+Since a switch statement defines its block, no conflicts arise between the case constants in the inner switch and those in the outer switch.

 Example: